codecarrotlabs/greetBot/README.md

 ## Installation

 To install the bot in your discord server, [read the wiki](https://gitlab.com/codecarrot/greetbot/wikis/home).
+For technical support you can [join discord server](https://discord.gg/ZuBRbEw).

 ## ⚠ Caution